top of page

 Customers are more comfortable moving forward when they feel informed rather than sold.

-When customers trust the process, they are more likely to say yes even if the final terms are not exactly what they imagined.
+Setting expectations without quoting rates allows for a more open dialogue.
+When customers trust the process, they are more likely to say yes, even if the final terms are not exactly what they imagined.

 The Bottom Line